ryancdickson/chromerootprogram/content/index.md

 ### Moving Forward, Together

-The "Moving Forward, Together" initiative envisions a future Web PKI that includes modern, reliable, highly agile, purpose-driven PKIs with an emphasis on automation, simplicity, and security.
+The "Moving Forward, Together" initiative envisions a future Internet ecosystem that includes modern, reliable, highly agile, purpose-driven PKIs with an emphasis on automation, simplicity, and security.

 Learn more about priorities and initiatives that may influence future versions of this policy [here](moving-forward-together.md).
 Please note "Moving Forward, Together" is future looking and does not describe normative requirements.